Retail businesses collect more data than ever before and from every aspect of the supply chain, including:

 Tailoring an AI system to be unique to your business does not mean that you should develop it in-house.

-Terms like “Artificial Intelligence” and “Machine Learning” and “Predictive Analytics” have become common buzzwords in the business press.
+Terms like “Artificial Intelligence”, “Machine Learning” and “Predictive Analytics” have become common buzzwords in the business press.
 However, these cutting-edge computer science skills are nowhere near that common.

 Your team understands your customers, how to be effective merchants, and how to manage your supply chains.
 Nothing that makes you a successful retailer has prepared your company to develop AI systems.